aaron-lohmann/narrSVAR/README.md

 devtools::install_github("aaron-lohmann/narrSVAR")
 ```

-To work through a minimal example:
+To work through a minimal example with stored data.
+Technical details, refer to vignitte or AR18.

 ```
 # Application of Uhlig (2005) - Monetary policy shock